SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the most relevant cornerstones of creating, assessing and strategically implementing a business model.
+Upon completing this course, alumni are familiar with the most relevant cornerstones of creating, assessing and strategically implementing a business model.
 They are aware of the key factors of company success and failure and are able to analyze and communicate these.
 They understand the relevance of available human resources and existing networks, as well as the interplay of the producer`s pricing expectations versus the customers` willingness to pay this price.
 They are capable of deconstructing and analyzing existing or even prevailing business models.
 They recognize historical models and their assumptions, as well as new attempts to increase the market potentials of SMEs.

 Superior module: